Ziya-As/PostgreSQL/postgreSQL.md

   shipments;
 ```

-In the `SELECT` statement, if you don’t use the parentheses, PostgreSQL might misinterpret the location type as a table name and issue an error.
+In the `SELECT` statement, if you don’t use the parentheses, PostgreSQL might misinterpret the `shipping_details` as a table name and issue an error.

-The following statement updates the address, city, and postal_code of the shipment:
+The following statement updates the address, city, and postal code of the shipment:

 ```sql
 UPDATE shipments